rnajena/EpiDope/README.md

 1. [Download and install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-2. Create a Conda environment with Python 3.7
+2. Install mamba in your conda base repository

     ```bash
-    conda create -n epidope python=3.7
+    conda install -c conda-forge mamba
     ```

-3. Activate the Conda environment.
-You will need to activate the Conda environment in each terminal in which you want to use epidope.
+3. Create new repository and install epidope via mamba

     ```bash
-    conda activate epidope
+    mamba install -c flomock -c conda-forge epidope
     ```
-4. Install epidope via conda

-    ```bash
-    conda install -c flomock -c conda-forge -c pytorch epidope h5py=2.10 jsonnet
-    ```
-   Note: While installation with conda, the loading bar of epidope is not working.
+   Note: While installation the loading bar of EpiDope may not work.
 So depending on your internet connection, it can take from a few seconds too minutes until you see any progress.

-5. Install other dependencies
+4. Activate the Conda environment.
+You will need to activate the Conda environment in each terminal in which you want to use epidope.

     ```bash
-    pip install allennlp==0.9.0
+    conda activate epidope
     ```

 ## Usage
 **Example**